 Then the Kaizen method is made for you!
 This process is at the heart of Toyota’s success and enables teams to improve, even without major resources.
 Here are 5 areas for you to explore to get started.

-The whole Kaizen process is based on one ultimate objective: to satisfy the customer!
+The whole Kaizen process is based on one ultimate objective: satisfy the customer!

-Its advantage?
-Execution quality is constantly improved and deadlines and costs are controlled to ensure better stock and production management, without imposing any sudden changes on the men and women who, both individually and collectively, take part in the process.
+While being the symbol of Toyota’s production system, this approach involves slight improvements, in small steps, unlike the major leaps forward that can be seen in innovation.
+The benefit?
+Execution quality is constantly improved, and deadlines and costs are controlled to ensure better stock and production management, without imposing any sudden changes on the men and women who, both individually and collectively, take part in the process.

 While the Kaizen method does not require any significant financial investment, it does require major commitment from all employees, from all activities and at all managerial levels.